 Control Chart Types

-Variable control charts use measured data (time, money, length, width, depth, weight, etc.).
+Variable control charts use measurements (time, money, length, width, depth, weight, etc.).

 When looking at data, variable measurements often have one or more decimal places (e.g., 74.05).